 The committee’s main charge is to foster an environment of acceptance and celebration of diversity, and to recruit and support trainees of diverse backgrounds and experiences.
 Focus includes life in Pittsburgh, networking, mentorship and professional support.

 The committee is chaired by Dr. Naudia Jonassaint.
 Our members include residents and fellows from all levels of training, and attending physicians from multiple divisions within the Department of Medicine.

-University of Pittsburgh Medical Center (UPMC), the University of Pittsburgh Department of Medicine Office of Diversity and Inclusion (UPDOM ODI), and the University of Pittsburgh School of Medicine are highly committed to enhancing and nurturing the culture of diversity and inclusion in Pittsburgh.
+University of Pittsburgh Medical Center (UPMC), the University of Pittsburgh Department of Medicine Office of Diversity and Inclusion (UPDOM ODI), and the University of Pittsburgh School of Medicine (UPSOM) are highly committed to enhancing and nurturing the culture of diversity and inclusion in Pittsburgh.
 Several large events, in addition to daily efforts, occur throughout the year, including:

 MedFam is a mentorship program amongst underrepresented minority (URM) and ally medical students, residents, fellows, and attendings.

 Community Day invites the whole community to participate in service projects all around Pittsburgh during the spring.

 Reach for the Stars brings together minority faculty members from the Schools of the Health Sciences to a dinner series where they engage in open conversation with the leaders and agents of change throughout the University.

 Diversity Book Club is a series that invites everyone University-wide to read engaging and thought-provoking books that are relevant to today’s society, and at least once a year, the author to one of our books is invited to the institution.

 Underrepresented Minority (URM) Recruitment Brunches welcomes URM candidates that are invited for a residency interview and the brunch is followed by a tour of the beautiful city.